 An umbilical hernia can be diagnosed by a physical exam.

 Persistent small hernias that do not cause symptoms may not need treatment.
 You and your doctor will watch the hernia to make sure new problems do not develop.

 Large hernias or those causing symptoms will require additional care.
 For example:

-- Very rarely a loop of intestine becomes trapped in the abdominal wall.
+- Rarely, a loop of intestine becomes trapped in the abdominal wall.
 This may lead to a blockage of the intestine.

 - Strangulation can also occur if the hernia is slowing or blocking blood flow.
 A strangulated hernia is a medical emergency.